robotology/blocktest/README.md

 No prerequisites are necessary in this case.

-# 7. Logging
+# 8. Logging

-Various logging file are present in the system.
+Various logging files are present in the system.

-## 7.1.
+## 8.1.
 Application logging

 Application logging is log/log.log You can read it by:\
 *tail -f log.log*

-It is possibile to set the logs line to be shown using the attribute  logseverity="debug" inside of the
+It is possible to set the logs line to be shown using the attribute  logseverity="debug" inside of the

 ```xml
     <settings robotname="icubSim" realrobot="false"  onlysimcommands="yarpcheckrobotisvertical checkRobot yarpreset applyForce" simclock="false" positionfor="" neverexecutecommands="" logseverity="debug"/>